-Cess is a tax on taxes imposed by the Central Government or state governments for specific reasons.
-The government levies new cess to raise funds for specific purposes; for example, education cess on income tax aimed to generate funds for primary and secondary education.
-Such special taxes are not meant to be permanent but are usually discontinued after their objectives are fulfilled.
+Cess is an additional tax on taxes imposed by the central government or state governments for specific reasons.
+The government levies a cess to raise funds for specific purposes only; for example, an education cess on income tax is aimed to generate funds for primary and secondary education.
+Such special taxes are not meant to be permanent and are usually discontinued after their objectives are fulfilled.

-Unlike other taxes such as income tax, excise duty or GST, cess is charged on and over existing taxes.
+Unlike other taxes such as income tax, excise duty or GST, cess is charged over and above existing taxes.
 Another difference between central taxes and cess is that the Central Government does not need to share its proceeds from cess with all state governments.
 However, it must share collections from other taxes in fixed proportions.

 All general taxes go to CFI (Consolidated Fund of India) and can be used for various purposes.
 While cess also goes to CFI, the government cannot use it for any other purpose than its stated one.
 If the collected amount is not used in a specific year, it gets carried over to the next one and can be used only for its stated purpose.

 Introducing cess is also much simpler than introducing provisions for new taxes.
 Unlike general taxes, which require amendments to the Income Tax laws, cesses are easier to modify and abolish.

 Cess plays an important role in funding various government schemes and programmes in India.
 It provides an additional source of revenue for the government to undertake development projects, address social issues, and provide relief during natural disasters.
 The government, however, must ensure the cess collections are not underutilised and channeled to meet the specific objectives in time.